RommelTJ/docker_and_kubernetes_notes/complete_guide/s16-kubernetes-production-deployment/01_KubernetesProductionDeployment.md

 Commit our work, push to main (or master).

 ## Verifying deployment

+Verify it's running on Travis, DockerHub is showing tags, and Google Cloud is showing updates.

 ## A Workflow for Changing in Prod
 ## Merging a PR for deployment
 ## Version Bump